JuliaLang/julia/doc/src/manual/missing.md

 true
 ```

-On the contrary, if one of the operands is `false`, the result could be either
-`true` or `false` depending on the value of the other operand.
-Therefore,
-if that operand is `missing`, the result has to be `missing` too
+On the contrary, if one of the operands is `false`, the result could be either `true` or `false` depending on the value of the other operand.
+Therefore, if that operand is `missing`, the result has to be `missing` too:

 ```jldoctest
 julia> false | true
 true